satRdays/satRdays/content/blog/2019-newcastle.md

 Feedback from attendees suggests that having registration at 8:50am was a little too early.
 We intentionally chose an early registration so that attendees would be able to go home on the Saturday evening.
 However, perhaps having a slightly later start would accommodate people travelling from afar to attend.

 More coffee!
 More biscuits!
 Pastries for breakfast!
 We put on coffee breaks and a a basic buffet lunch included as part of the day.
 In order to keep the conference fees as low as possible, I don't think we can change much about the refreshments.
 I think the lesson here is to communicate clearly what will be on offer to set expectations in advance.
-For next year's conference we'll also make sure we allow attendees to dietary requirements in advance will ensure they are better catered for.
+For next year's conference we'll also make sure we allow attendees to select their dietary requirements in advance to ensure that they are catered for.

 ## Favourite things